GoogleChrome/web.dev/src/site/content/en/lighthouse-best-practices/geolocation-on-start/index.md

 ---
 layout: post
-title: Page requests geolocation on load
+title: Requests the geolocation permission on page load
 description: |
-  Learn about `geolocation-on-start` audit.
+  Learn about the "Requests the geolocation permission on page load" Lighthouse audit.
 web_lighthouse:
   - geolocation-on-start
 ---